The entrance to the parade of a woman in Native American dress pulled by a rope sows indignation and confusion - ExBulletin

 The entrance to the parade of a woman in Native American dress pulled by a rope sows indignation and confusion

-Outrage and confusion arose after an entry into a 4th of July parade in Iowa that featured a woman on horseback pulling a rope used to bind the wrists of another woman wearing a Native American dress

-MUSCATINE, Iowa — An entry into a Fourth of July parade in Iowa sparked confusion and outrage with a woman on horseback pulling a rope used to bind the wrists of another woman wearing a Native American dress.
+MUSCATINE, Iowa (AP) An entry into a Fourth of July parade in Iowa sparked confusion and outrage from a woman on horseback pulling a rope used to bind the wrists of another woman wearing a Native American dress.

 Commenters on Facebook and other social media sites were puzzled by Tuesday’s entry into a parade in Muscatine.
 Some questioned whether this was a disapproving comment on the treatment of Indigenous people or an endorsement of that treatment.